Japan: Environment

 In the period of rapid economic growth after World War II, environmental policies were downplayed by the government and industrial corporations; as a result, environmental pollution was widespread in the 1950s and 1960s.
 Responding to rising concerns, the government introduced environmental protection laws in 1970.
 The oil crisis in 1973 also encouraged the efficient use of energy because of Japan's lack of natural resources.

-Japan ranks 20th in the 2018 Environmental Performance Index, which measures a nation's commitment to environmental sustainability.
+Japan ranks 20th in the 2018 Environmental Performance Index, which measures a country's commitment to environmental sustainability.
 Japan is the world's fifth-largest emitter of carbon dioxide.
 As the host and signatory of the 1997 Kyoto Protocol, Japan is under treaty obligation to reduce its carbon dioxide emissions and to take other steps to curb climate change.
-In 2020 the government of Japan announced a target of carbon-neutrality by 2050.
+In 2020, the government of Japan announced a target of carbon-neutrality by 2050.
 Environmental issues include urban air pollution (NOx, suspended particulate matter, and toxics), waste management, water eutrophication, nature conservation, climate change, chemical management and international co-operation for conservation.